opensourcecu/opensourcecu.github.io/_posts/2015-08-03-character.md

 I once worked in an organization whose CEO repeated in 90% of meetings he attended, “People don’t want auto loans; they want a car.”
 He also loved making exceptions at the front-line, lending on character over credit score alone.

-[Upstart](https://www.upstart.com/) reminds me of that CEO and his mantra, as Upstart's model focuses on a borrower’s potential in addition to past.
+[Upstart](https://www.upstart.com/) reminds me of that CEO and his mantra in two ways.
+First, Upstart focuses on what a borrower wants to do with the funds before focusing on the loan itself.
+Second, Upstart focuses on a borrower’s potential in addition to past.

 If you remember from the first day of lending school, *Character* is first among the “Four C’s of Credit”.